idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  10. **Undo** = Undo the previous edit actions in the target segment.
  11. **Redo** = Redo the undone edit actions in the target segment.
  12. **Translate selected segment** = Repeat resource search for full source segment, or for a highlighted portion.
- 13. **Transfer MT from web page** [Green up arrow, not shown] = Transfer the MT target result from the web page interface to the target segment editor.
+ 13. **Transfer MT from web page** = Transfer the MT target result from the web page interface to the target segment editor.

 ### Source segment editor context menu